geevi/home2.0/content/teaching/adv-math-structs/index.md

       1. Let $p(x_1,x_2,\cdots,x_n)$ be a nonzero polynomial of total degree $d$ (maximum value among all monomials of the sum of degrees of each variable) on $n$ variables with coefficients from a finite field $\mathbb F$.
 Let $\alpha_1,\cdots, \alpha_n$ be chosen uniformly and independently from $\mathbb F$.
 Show that:
             $$ \Pr\left[p(\alpha_1,\cdots, \alpha_n) = 0 \right] \leq \frac{d}{|\mathbb F|}.$$
             Hint: Use induction on number of variables $n$.
+Decompose the polynomial according to powers of $x_1$.
+Condition on appropriate event and upperbound the probability.

 - **Probabilistic Method**
 - **Random Graphs**